ariadne-cps/ariadne/doc/smt_solver_design.md

 - candidate-search states were simplified so that only semantically meaningful combinations are represented;
 - repeated signed-literal-to-variable conversion is centralized;
+- point-box construction used by witness and epsilon checks is explicit rather than lambda-generated; this avoids compiler-generated template control-flow being attributed to `smt_solver.cpp` as unsupported semantic branches while preserving the same tested solver behavior;
 - redundant internal assertions have been removed where their failure state was impossible by construction;
 - test-only classification scaffolding is removed when production control flow already